mc-mysterria/mysterria-zones/README.md

-# GodRefuge Enhanced Zone System
+# myzones Enhanced Zone System

 ## Overview
-The GodRefuge plugin has been enhanced to support multiple protected zones with modern Adventure API components, YAML persistence, and advanced zone management features.
+The myzones plugin has been enhanced to support multiple protected zones with modern Adventure API components, YAML persistence, and advanced zone management features.

 ## New Features